Parkinson’s beliefs: is it possible to get healthier or not?

 ONE person improving just a tiny bit or just breaking the curve of progress.

 If we can find just one person in the world that have made an improvement (in size/frequency of symptoms or reduction in medicine intake) then that should be proof enough!

 That is MY Opinion.

 But I want you to reflect on what is your opinion.

 1) How many people improving/free of Parkinson’s should it take to make YOU change to a better belief?
 1, 10, 100, 1000, 10.000?

-2) What type of proof is enough for you: Individuals/ experiments/less symptoms/less medication intake
+2) What type of proof is enough for you: Individuals/ experiments/fewer symptoms/less medication intake

 My list is here:

 And I can soon add my first client Michael, who now only is having tremor closely related to stressful situations primarily related to his work.